 Time flies in such places!
 Our next stop is L’Oulibo…

 - The Canal du Midi can be biked along or navigated on.
 Should you choose to bike it, its rather flat terrain makes it a long but easy ride, that is even easier starting from Toulouse.
-Click for all our article about the Canal du Midi!
+Click for all our articles about the Canal du Midi!

 - Le trouve tout du livre is an incredible bookstore, just along the banks of the Canal du Midi.